Business Registration

 RENEWAL PROCEDURES

-The Occupation tax (Business License) fees shall be payable January 1 of each year.
+Occupational Tax (Business License) fees shall be payable January 1 of each year.
 All renewal applications will be sent out between October and November of the previous year for all active licenses and permits.
 Every year, each business will need to fill out the renewal form completely.
-Below you will find the website of our Renewal ordinance and all the necessary forms.
+Below you will find a link to our renewal ordinance and all the necessary forms.
 See below FAQ #7 for description of penalties if tax remains unpaid.
+Online payments may be made at www.poolerpay.com.

 ALCOHOLIC BEVERAGE LICENSES